Romance blooms at soft, folk-like Etro spring line

 Models carried drawstring pouches or shoulder bags, also embroidered with floral patterns.

 The designer used lace and silk for the soft and fluid look.
-She picked ivory, dusty pinks, mauve, apricot, taupe blue and prune for colours.
+She picked ivory, dusty pinks, mauve, apricot, taupe blue and prune for colors.

 A nod to dancing was evident in footwear -- ballerina flats had laces while high flat boots were tied at the front.